art0s-dev/hexenhammer/README.md

 # Hexenhammer
-- We have reached Alpha status -
+We have reached Alpha !

 ## General
 Welcome to the Hexenhammer!
 A Warhammer 40k Battle Calculator for determining a unit's efficiency.